Sunday, February 22, 2009

 I left the Evanston apartment to do what I'd always meant to do; live in the heart of the city.
 I found a loft above a cafe in Lakeview, a very cool up-and-coming neighborhood being slowly gentrified by the gay population.
 At first I loved my new place but as anyone who's lived in a loft knows, the walls are so thin you can practially hear the people next door breathing.
 I rarely saw my neighbors but I noticed the unit across the hall was shared by a couple of frat-boy types.

+From the first weekend on, they held loud parties with people talking, music playing and people slamming the door until the wee hours.
 I'm the type to suffer in silence anyway and in this case I admit I was intimidated by these guys.
 I mean, if someone will be that rude in the first place, I figure they're not gonna be particularly glad to have their rudeness pointed out to them.
 For the most part I figured these guys were harmless until one night I was coming up the stairs and saw that they'd locked themselves out.
 Not so unusual--until one of them pulled a credit card out of his pocket and jimmied the lock in like, two seconds.
 I didn't sleep too well after that.

 Not that I could have anyway.
 The neighbors next door to me made sure of that.
 They might've looked like a nice young professional couple but I came to know them as dangerously deranged.
 It started with the fights.
 I was watching TV one afternoon when I heard raised voices.
 They got louder and louder until it was like they were arguing in my livingroom.
 They were arguing about the husband's drug habit, which later on explained a lot.
 These fights of theirs were infrequent but nasty and whenever they happened I left or turned the TV up.